0xbadc0ffe/AutoProdigit/README.md

       pip3 install -r requirements.txt

-Then, to execute the python script you have to use the command into your bash/command prompt:
+Then, to execute the python script you have to use this command into your bash/command prompt:

        python PROdigit.py